Last Paycheck and Last Vacation Days: What Am I Entitled to When I Leave My Job?

 Back pay can take the form of a last paycheck, or the missing wages from what an employee should have been paid when their paycheck is for less, which could include unpaid overtime.
 When you are owed back wages, you can seek what you are owed through the Secretary of Labor, or you can file a private lawsuit to seek back pay from the employer.

 It is important to recognize that there is a statute of limitations for such claims that could impact your case.
 In most cases, a two-year statute of limitations applies to recovering back pay, which means you will need to file your claim within two years.
 When an employee’s violations are considered willful, the statute of limitations is three years.
 Regardless as to where you are within the statute of limitations (and assuming you’re still within the statute of limitations), it is best to seek counsel of an employment lawyer immediately to preserve your rights.

 What happens to vacation time that you have accrued?
 Does your employer have to compensate you for this if you leave the company prior to taking those vacation days?
 It depends.
 If you have been promised vacation pay, either through an express or implied contract, that your accrued, unused vacation must be compensated under Section 443.1217 of the Florida Statutes and the Florida Supreme Court case of Ferry v.
 XRG.

 However, if you have already been compensated for vacation days that have not yet accrued and you leave your job, your employer may be able to deduct that amount from you.
 Some companies have a use-it-or-lose-it policy for vacation time, and in those circumstances, it is possible you may not be entitled to your unused vacation pay.

 Contact a West Palm Beach Employment Lawyer

 If you have questions about your employee rights to certain wages once you resign or are terminated from your job, an experienced labor lawyer in West Palm Beach can help.
-Contact Scott Wagner and Associates, P.A. to learn more about how we can assist you.
+Contact Scott Law Team. to learn more about how we can assist you.